menthol/Flexible/README.md

 Introduction
 ------------

-Larasearch is a Laravel package that aims to seamlessly integrate Elasticsearch functionality with the Eloquent ORM.
+Flexible is a Laravel package that aims to seamlessly integrate Elasticsearch functionality with the Eloquent ORM.

 Features
 --------